Meet the team!

 Read more about Sophie’s research and publications:

-Dr. Joséphine Wouango (Researcher), University of Reading
+Dr. Joséphine Wouango (former researcher at University of Reading)

 Josephine is a postdoctoral researcher who has considerable expertise in qualitative research with young people and professionals working in social protection, gender, education and children’s rights in francophone West Africa.
 From November 2012 to August 2013, she was a postdoctoral researcher at the Laval University (Canada) and worked with the interdisciplinary Research Centre JEFAR on the Quebec Youth Protection Act , in relation to parental educative practices and interculturality.
+She worked as a postdoctoral researcher on the Senegal project at the University of Reading and is now based at the University of Liège, Belgium.

 Read more about Josephine’s research and publications: